 Bell peppers were one of the vegetables I wanted to learn to grow when I got into hydroponics.
 After learning to grow lettuce and tomatoes I thought it was time to give it shot.
 While not the easiest plant to grow using hydroponics one you get the hang of growing hydroponic bell peppers it becomes well worth the time.

 Getting Hydroponic Bell Peppers Started

-Germinating seeds- I prefer to germinate my seeds in rapid rooter; some prefer rockwool.
+Germinating seeds- I prefer to germinate my seeds in rapid rooter.
 Pepper seeds need warm temperatures for germination.
 They will need to be kept around 80 degrees, so I would recommend using a heat mat.
 Depending on the variety, you should see seedlings in about 7-14 days.

 Cloning Bell Peppers- Cloning plants using hydroponics is an easy process that guarantees you to get a plant with the same traits as the one being cloned.
 I’ve had great success cloning plants using only oxygenated water and rapid rooter cubes, but there are other methods as well.